mrFleshka/sapui5-walkthrough-docker/README.md

 Used with docker (nginx proxy-pass + node server).

+In repo tags you can switch between walkthrough steps.

 # Run

 For start add network in docker (used for custom windows network with routing to virtual machine):